kerloy/curriculum-app/README.md

 ## Version 1 Features

 1. Users can log in and save their curricula
-1. Users can fork other users curricula
+1. Users can fork other users curricula.